🍷

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Verget cellar protocols apply uniformly across the range.
+Verget protocols apply uniformly across the range.
 Contracted grapes arrive at Sologny in field-sorted condition and are pressed slowly using whole bunches with low pressures, with juice taken in successive fractions.
 The juice settles briefly before transfer to barrel for primary fermentation.
 New-oak proportions are kept modest across all tiers, typically 15 to 30 percent depending on appellation and tier, with the remainder in older barrels.
-Indigenous-yeast primary fermentation runs slowly across several weeks; malolactic fermentation proceeds in barrel. Élevage runs twelve to eighteen months across most bottlings, with the apex Grand Cru bottlings often receiving longer aging.
-Battonage is used sparingly.
-Sulfur additions are kept low.
-The wines are bottled with minimal filtration.
-The Verget profile is consistent across regions: clean whole-bunch pressing produces juice with bright aromatic clarity, long barrel élevage produces textural development, and low sulfur produces wines that read with substantial energy.
+Indigenous-yeast primary fermentation runs slowly across several weeks; malolactic fermentation proceeds in barrel.
+Elevage runs twelve to eighteen months across most bottlings, with the apex Grand Cru bottlings often receiving longer aging.
+Battonage is used sparingly and sulfur additions are kept low; the wines are bottled with minimal filtration.
+Verget is widely credited with pioneering the buy-grapes-not-wine model in modern Burgundy, and the structure has since been studied as a template by other quality-focused negociants.
+The combined Guffens operation (Domaine Guffens-Heynen at Pierreclos and Vergisson plus Maison Verget at Sologny) sits among the most influential modern technical projects in Burgundy.

 • Whole-bunch slow pressing with low pressures, juice taken in successive fractions